 For instructions on how to use this website CLICK HERE

-HomefinderRCT is a simple and easy way to apply for social housing in RCT.
+HomefinderRCT is a choice based lettings scheme which enables people to find housing association homes to rent.
 Registered users can express an interest in a property (bid) through a variety of channels - internet (using the website), text message, phone and in person at any of the partners offices.

 Expressing an interest ‘bidding’ means you tell us you’re interested in a property – no money changes hands.

 The easiest way is to apply through the on-line application.
-You will need to follow the instructions to register your details and then complete the application.
+You will need to follow the instructions to register your details and then complete the application with you.
 The process takes approximately 45 minutes in total.

 You will need to make sure that you have all the relevant details to hand.
 These include: